 Dine and read

-Seattle food writer Jackie Freeman’s stepsons and husband love both graphic novels and dim sum, so they combine those two passions with a regular brunch in the Chinatown–International District, followed by a trip to Uwajimaya’s bookstore.
+Seattle chef and food writer Jackie Freeman’s family loves graphic novels and dim sum, so they combine those two passions with a regular brunch in the Chinatown–International District, followed by a trip to Uwajimaya’s bookstore.
 “Reading is reading, whether it’s comics or classics!” she says.

 Connect with authors